 By Regina Winkle-Bryan

-The tradition is that men buy one single red rose for the important women in their lives, and women buy books for the men in their lives.
-You may be asking yourself (especially if you are a woman), “What’s up with that!?”
+The tradition on Sant Jordi’s Day is that men buy one single red rose for the important women in their lives (mom, sisters, daughters, wives, lovers) and women buy books for the men in their lives.
+You may be asking yourself (especially if you are a woman), “What’s up with that?”
 Yes, it does seem a bit unfair, a rose for a book.
 Don’t women like to read?

-And the books!
-All the bookshops around the city set up stands on the sidewalks and sell books to passersby in the open air.
-Authors are also set up selling and autographing their books in the city center and some authors give talks and readings at cafes and bookshops .
+Though it is not a holiday, Sant Jordi’s Day is a joy-filled and festive date.
+All the bookshops around the city have stands on the sidewalks and sell books to passersby.
+Authors are also set up selling and autographing their books in the city center and some authors give talks and readings at cafes and bookshops.